 As I already mentioned in the video above, there are literally hundreds of virtual private networks to choose from on the market and there are quite a few good ones that didn’t make this list.

-So with so many to choose from, how am I choosing the best VPN for China?
+So with so many to choose from, how am I setting the criteria to list out the “best VPNs”?

 Best VPN for China Reviews